ardexa/sma-rs485-inverters/readme.md

 -s (optional) delay between readings.
 Default is 60 seconds.
 Ignored during discovery (-i option).
 -n (mandatory) number of devices to find.
 Must be at least 1, and less than 40.
 ```

 The only 2 mandatory items are the number of inverters (`-n`) and the configuration file `-c`.
 So an example of the usage is : `sudo ardexa-sma -c /home/ardexa/yasdi.conf -n 1`
+So for example, to run a discovery:
+	sudo ardexa-sma -c yasdi.conf -n 1 -i

 ## RS485 to USB converter
 The SMA (as most inverters) can use RS485 as a means to communicate data and settings